Raven's Way Antiques

 Links Sales Information Contact Us Home

-Splendid 7 ½” Bass Ice Spear Fishing Decoy with Jig Stick by John V. Snow (1932 – 2010), Luc du Flambeau – Ojibwe -, Wisconsin, circa 1999.
+Splendid 8” Musky Ice Spear Fishing Decoy with Jig Stick by John V. Snow (1932 – 2010), Luc du Flambeau – Ojibwe -, Wisconsin, circa 1990s.
 Native American fish decoys as represented by John Snow are considered to be a part of an historical functional Ojibwe sculpture.
-This Bass done in a Nature Wood Finish was made for use in lighter waters; whereas, his more colorful decoys were designed for use in darker waters.
-We had Art Kimball obtain this fish from Snow in the late 1990s for our collection.
-It is in Excellent Original Condition; Signed “John V. Snow: on one side below the fins and “Wahzhashk” (his Native American name) on the other.
-The Jig Stick is approximately 12” in length.
+Snow’s more colorful decoys were designed for use in darker waters and had a bold White Underside.
+Recognizing the importance of Native American fish decoys, Snow helped bring the functional value of spear fishing decoy into the arena of Folk Art collectibles.
+This Musky is in Excellent Original Condition; Signed “John V. Snow: on the end of the tail and “Wahzhashk” (his Native American name) on the bottom side.
+The Jig Stick is approximately 11” in length and Original to the decoy.
 No stand included.
 An Outstanding Native American Fish Decoy.
+A copy of an article from the Wisconsin Historical Society feathering John Snow, the historical activity of spear fishing, and a similar fish is included with the sale.

-(FD611) Click on Photo for larger images.
+(FD629) Click on Photo for larger images.
 Contact us for additional information.
+SOLD

 SOLD